dacase/rnamotif/README.md

    compute the free energy of the potential secondary structures found by rnamotif.

-3. Decide where you wish to put this top level directory and unzip and untar the file from that place.

-4. Change directory to rnamotif and edit the configuration file config.h
+4. Change directory to where rnamotif was cloned, and edit the configuration file config.h

 5. make the binaries: